 Earth Systems Models have already played a vital role in greatly improving our ability to understand and predict how plants and ecosystems respond to changes in their environment.
 TERN recognises this and we are excited to be contributing to further advancements that lead to improved modelling of climate change and its impacts on the natural world.

-TERN data, as part of the global Fluxnet dataset, captured by TERN nation-wide network of ecosystem observatories, such as TERN's Great Western Woodlands SuperSite in Western Australia (above), provided a world-class set of measures to develop, test and enhance the new plant CO2 updake model (image courtesy Suzanne Long)
+Data from the global Fluxnet dataset, captured by TERN's nation-wide network of ecosystem observatories including TERN's Great Western Woodlands SuperSite in Western Australia (above), provided a world-class set of measures to develop, test and enhance the new plant CO2 uptake model (image courtesy Suzanne Long)

 Published in TERN newsletter September 2017